Georgia Weston Morgan

 Active in civic affairs, Morgan was among the founders of the Lynchburg Civic Art League in 1932; four years later she was among those who worked to establish the Federal Art Gallery in the city, a project of the Works Progress Administration.
 She also served in other capacities locally, including a stint as vice-president of the Lynchburg Historical Society from 1933 until 1936.

-During her career Morgan was elected to the National Association of Women Painters and Sculptors.
+During her career, Morgan was elected to the National Association of Women Painters and Sculptors.
 As an artist she produced mainly miniatures and landscapes, which she showed in galleries along the East Coast and at the Paris Salon.
 She had a reputation as a "Bohemian" for much of her life; one student recalled how she could frequently be found covered in paint, and it was noted that she kept her brushes in her hair to ensure she would remember where they were.

+Recognition

-At her death, she was memorialized in the local press as the "Dean of Lynchburg Artists".
+After her death, she was memorialized in the local press as the "Dean of Lynchburg Artists".
 She is buried at Lynchburg's Spring Hill Cemetery.
 A historical marker in Morgan's honor, in front of Centerview, was sponsored by Randolph College and erected under the auspices of the Virginia Department of Historic Resources in 2015; another marker in honor of her father was erected adjacent to it at the same time.
 In 2018 the Virginia Capitol Foundation announced that Morgan's name would be on the Virginia Women's Monument's glass Wall of Honor.